My wife and I recently relocated from Ohio to Illinois, moving a distance of 350 miles.

 Your most valuable items are those that cannot be replaced.

-There is no way I would let any movers take possession of my bank records, computer with personal information, family photos, jewelry, or several other items that have intrinsic or personal value that cannot be replaced.
+There is no way I would let any movers take possession of my bank records, computer with personal information, family photos, jewelry, or several other items that have an intrinsic or personal value that cannot be replaced.

 Of course, this might not work for large antique furniture, but the other things I mentioned can and should be moved by you.